MaxHilsdorf/single_label_audio_processing_pipeline/README.md

 ### 7.1.
 Required Dataset Structure
 Let's start with a formal explanation.
 For SLAPP to be applicable, you need to have a dataset of size $N$ with $k$ different classes/labels.
 Every MP3 audio file $x_1, x_2, ..., x_n$ belongs to exactly one of the classes ($c_1, ..., c_k$).
 This results in a dataset $D$ where every audio file $x_i$ is associated with a class label $c_i$.
 This means that $D_i = (x_i, c_{x_i})$ for $i \leq N$.
 In a directory of your choice, let's call it "data_dir/", open a folder "data_dir/raw_mp3s/" (other names are also possible but must be configured in ```pipeline_parameters.json```).
 For every class $(c_1, ..., c_k)$ open a directory "data_dir/raw_mp3s/$c_1$/".
 Each audio file $x_i$ must be placed in the directory "data_dir/raw_mp3s/$c_{x_i}$/$x_i$". <br> <br>
-In less formal terms, you have lots of MP3 files which belong to a single class.
+In less formal terms, imagine you have lots of MP3 files which all belong to exactly one out of at least two classes.
 Open a new directory "data_dir/" for your dataset as well as a folder "raw_mp3s/" within this directory.
 Within the folder "raw_mp3s", open another folder named after each class in your dataset and put all the MP3s which belong to this class in there. <br> <br>
 As an easy example, imagine you have 100 speech files, where 50 were recorded by males and 50 were recorded by females.
 In order to build a classifier for female vs. male speech, open a directory "data_dir/raw_mp3s/male/" and a directory "data_dir/raw_mp3s/female/".
 Now, throw the 50 male-spoken files in the male folder and the 50 female-spoken files in the female folder.

 ### 7.2.
 Set Pipeline Parameters